YerkinSuimenbay/YerkinSuimenbay/README.md

 - 👋 Hi, I’m @YerkinSuimenbay
-- 👀 I’m interested in front end developement
+- 👀 I’m interested in full stack developement
-- 🌱 I’m currently learning ReactJS
+- 🌱 Currently working with MERN stack
 - 💞️ I’m looking to collaborate on any project related to JS
 - 📫 You can reach me via yerkinsuimenbay@gmail.com